Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US004/01.requirements-engineering/US004-requiremements-engineering.md

 ### 1.1.
 User Story Description

-As an owner, I intend to submit a request for listing a property sale or rent, choosing the responsible agent.
+As an owner, I intend to submit a request for listing a agency sale or rent, choosing the responsible agent.

 ### 1.2.
 Customer Specifications and Clarifications